mmbman/Katagiri/1987-03-14-Bendowa-Talk-4.md

 So within that total function of the kindling, there is ashes.
 Okay?
 So it’s not necessary to *anticipate* ashes.

-So that’s why Dogen Zenji says, there is [a] complete cut off [of] before and after, but there is before and after.
+So that’s why Dōgen Zenji says, there is [a] complete cut off [of] before and after, but there is before and after.
 When the kindling really takes care of its own life exactly like this, then before and after is cut off.
 But, it’s connected.

 So *Genjokoan* says: